![]() |

 We see them, yet we don't see them!

 Cheenu is the son of a kabadiwala, a vendor who goes from door to door buying old, unwanted articles, newspapers and more.
-He is a happy boy who, instead of feeling embarrased that his father is a vendor, actually feels privileged that he comes to pick him up from school in his bandi - his cycle cart.
+He is a happy boy, who, instead of feeling embarrased that his father is a recycling vendor, actually feels privileged that he gets picked up from school by his father in his bandi - his cycle cart.

-We see him cheerfully helping his father carrying sacks, loading goods, and riding up an elevator - a rare treat!
+We see Cheenu cheerfully helping his father carrying sacks, loading goods, and riding up an elevator - a rare treat!
+The book has a strong underlying message that one does not need to be rich to be happy (as is often believed).
+Happiness is a state of mind and can be found everywhere.

 The book is well laid out and has a font that will appeal to kids.
 Big, bright, true to life illustrations are an added bonus!